JacksonKaunismaa/group_theory/README.md

-# Group Theory Calculator
+# Group Theory

-This project provides an implementation of various group theory concepts, including groups, permutations, and symbolic expressions.
-The codebase is structured to facilitate the creation, manipulation, and analysis of different types of groups.
+A Python package for performing computations in group theory.
+It includes implementations of permutation groups, symbolic groups, and utilities for working with group elements.

 ## Project Structure